-Why your marketing internship with a nonprofit could work miracles for your resume and sense of accomplishment
+Why marketing internships with a nonprofit could work miracles for your resume

-If you’re reading this, you are probably looking for the right marketing internship that will enhance your skills and possibly finish your degree.
+If you’re reading this, you likely understand the benefits of a marketing internship to enhance your skills and potentially complete your degree.
 In your search, don’t forget to include nonprofit organizations!
 While you might not think about marketing in the context of charity work, it’s in fact a vital – and interesting – combination of interests.
 And with a marketing internship with an NGO, you can expect to be contributing towards a meaningful cause.

 We don’t tend to associate marketing with charities.
 Traditionally, people felt it was inappropriate for charities to spend their budget on marketing campaigns, as they thought it would cheapen their cause.
 But society is coming to its senses about this.
 The fact is that all nonprofit organizations rely on strong marketing.
 It’s how they raise awareness and funds for their cause.
 Good marketing creates an emotional response for the viewer, which in turn leads to sponsors, donations, clients, all good things that keep the charity alive.
 That is why we need good marketing interns in the nonprofit sector.
 Does that sound like you?

 Why venture to Africa to do a Marketing Internship?

 If you’re looking for hands-on experience, there is no better opportunity than a marketing internship with one of our organizations.
 At Roots, we pair you with one of our partners that best fits your interests and needs.
 These partners are all dedicated to making a world a better place and will definitely benefit from someone like you.
 As a marketing intern, you will be an integral part of telling their story to a wider audience.